CHAPTER ONEIntroduction – A look at the online education landscape

 WordPress LMS Plugins

 WordPress is such an incredibly versatile CMS (Content Management System).
-Not only does it make it incredibly easy to spin up a website but the ability to use plugins to quickly extend the functionality of the system means it is also hugely flexible (and perhaps explains why an incredible 37% of the world’s websites use WordPress).
+Not only does it make it incredibly easy to spin up a website but the ability to use plugins to quickly extend the functionality of the system means it is also hugely flexible (and perhaps explains why an incredible 42.5% of the world’s websites use WordPress at the time of writing).

 If you’re familiar with WordPress or perhaps already have a WordPress website, you’re spoilt for choice when it comes to selecting an LMS plugin to boost your website’s functionality and begin offering eLearning courses.
 We’ve listed a few LMS plugins you might want to take a look at.